 We have also received exceptional support from rose breeders and suppliers, such as Neutrog, whose donations and expertise have been much appreciated.

 Latrobe City Council provides an annual maintenance grant and supply the gardening team who have responsibility for lawn maintenance, weeding, spraying and general support which has proven to be invaluable.

 The Friends and Committee manage all other maintenance, operational and promotional activities.
-The Rose Garden Advisory Committee works in partnership with Council to ensure that the garden is maintained to a high standard at all times.
+The Morwell Centenary Rose Garden Special Committee works in partnership with Council to ensure that the garden is maintained to a high standard at all times.